LAION-AI/laion5B-paper/README.md

 Head over to the [Overleaf document](https://www.overleaf.com/project/6269fb5a48a63539152e9045) to see the current paper!
 If you want to help writing the paper, just write your E-Mail to Cade or RobVanVolt in the discord or ping us in an issue where you want to help.

+## Current tasks

+* related works (dataset and models papers on the domain) : why it's important, what is missing
+* what we provide / statistics
+* comparison with other datasets (would be like the results table in a model paper)
+* explanation of the method and how that method can be reused for future datasets (eg web filtering with a contrastive model)
+* what people do with of the dataset
+* experiments showing dataset utility and meaningfully addressing the limitations of the data (CLIP bias, alt-text, etc.)

 ## Deadlines

 ### Option A: [NeurIPS Call For Papers](https://nips.cc/Conferences/2022/CallForPapers)